close

 Words: 892|Pages: 2|5 min read

 Throughout Jane Austen’s Persuasion, observations arise concerning the differences between the two genders.
 There is an ongoing dispute between what is and is not intrinsic to one gender as opposed to the other.
 Anne’s observations on the matter often question the normalcy of what is accepted in her society.
-On many occasions she makes assertions based on her own experiences rather than simply accepting that there is a particular female or male essence.
+On many occasions, she makes assertions based on her own experiences rather than simply accepting that there is a particular female or male essence.
 The theme of gender differences is most apparent in the discussion between Anne and Captain Harville in chapter thirteen.
 In this scene, they discuss their opinions on the fundamental differences between genders without restraint, allowing Austen’s perception of the controversy to be made apparent.
 Despite the arguments that are verbally made in favor of an inherent nature, Austen attributes the differences between the genders to their places within society and their experiences therein.

 Captain Harville resolves after some thought that, “We shall never agree I suppose upon this point.
-No man and woman would, probably” (165).
+No man and woman would, probably” (Austen, 1818, p.
+165).
 He is making the assumption that by their nature as two different genders, they cannot agree.
 Anne agrees that they cannot come to a conclusion, but provides an explanation that resorts back to a theory of experience.
-She says that in formulating their own arguments or defenses for their respective genders, they “each begin probably with a little bias towards our own sex, and upon that bias build every circumstance in favor of it which has occurred within our own circle” (166).
+She says that in formulating their own arguments or defenses for their respective genders, they “each begin probably with a little bias towards our own sex, and upon that bias build every circumstance in favor of it which has occurred within our own circle” (Austen, 1818, p.
+166).
 Anne is saying that once both Harville and herself have decided their opinion on the issue, each of them begin to pull from their own experiences to justify their stances.
 Harville has experienced the feeling of longing as he goes off to sea, perhaps never to see those he loves again.
 Anne has experienced the very same with her love and devotion to Captain Wentworth that never faded throughout the years.
 Captain Wentworth, in addition, was equally as devoted to Anne despite the difference in gender.
 Austen has proved that devotion is not an experience to be felt by only one gender; it is a universal human experience that may be heightened only by circumstance.

 Get a custom paper now from our expert writers.